afianasrin1/crockeries-client/README.md

-# BengalFurniture
+# Crockeries Gallery

-# Welcome to Our BengalFurniture eCommerce Website
+# Welcome to Our Crockeries Gallery E-commerce Website

-## BengalFurniture Live WebSite Link: https://regal-furniture-ab3ef.web.app
+## Crockeries Gallery Live WebSite Link:

-BengalFurniture is a cloud-enabled, mobile-ready
+Crockeries Gallery is a cloud-enabled, mobile-ready
 In this website ReactJS-powered Tailwind Css are used.

 - Click On THE LINK